MicrosoftDocs/win32/desktop-src/search/search-schema-sconn-scope.md

 # scope Element (Search Connector Schema)

-The optional <scope&gt; element specifies a collection of <scopeItem&gt; elements that define the scope inclusions and exclusions for this particular search connector.
-If <scope&gt; is present, it MUST contain at least one <scopeItem&gt; element.
+The optional <scope> element specifies a collection of <scopeItem> elements that define the scope inclusions and exclusions for this particular search connector.
+If <scope> is present, it MUST contain at least one <scopeItem> element.
 This element has no attributes.

 ## Syntax